hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

 The basic idea here is that students can follow along with an instructor but then "detach" at anytime to try out their own variations and experiments without interfering with other people's sessions.

+A related point/question is: what happens if two people try to simultaneously edit? i assume that they clobber each other's changes, right? in that case, it might be good to designate only ONE person who can edit, and everyone else just watches. or else a mischievous student can just delete everyone's code. of course, you can also have another "free-for-all" mode where everyone can edit.

-Here's another snippet on this idea:
+Another take on this idea:

-Collaborative visualizations: Adding real-time concurrent editing to these visualizations enables students to work together and tutor one another while physically separated.
+Adding real-time concurrent editing to these visualizations enables students to work together and tutor one another while physically separated.
 A shared workspace can also be useful during both physical and virtual lectures: As the instructor is lecturing using code visualizations, students can follow along by viewing those same running examples on their laptops.
 At any point when curious or confused, students can instantly diverge from the live example and try out their own variants on-the-fly in private; they can then sync back to the "live feed" at any time.
 Students can also text chat with one another about the lecture, all within the context of the live lecture materials.
 If students opt-in to allowing the instructor to access such interaction data, then that could "close the loop" and help the instructor improve future lectures.
 For instance, if 80% of students are silently diverging from the live example at a certain point in lecture, then perhaps that part requires further clarification.

-A related point/question is: what happens if two people try to simultaneously edit? i assume that they clobber each other's changes, right? in that case, it might be good to designate only ONE person who can edit, and everyone else just watches. or else a mischievous student can just delete everyone's code. of course, you can also have another "free-for-all" mode where everyone can edit.

 ### Visualizing different programming languages (especially JavaScript!)